dukeboard/kevoree-modeling-framework/gpce2013-experiment/README.md

 	sh javaeditor.sh

-Sould open the plain java editor
+Should open the plain Java editor

 Click on the icon : (Top right, WSSync) , and leave the address as this.
 Now the editor is sychronized with the server.